Solomon Lefschetz: Life

 He was born in Moscow, the son of Alexander Lefschetz and his wife Sarah or Vera Lifschitz, Jewish traders who used to travel around Europe and the Middle East (they held Ottoman passports).
 Shortly thereafter, the family moved to Paris.
 He was educated there in engineering at the École Centrale Paris, but emigrated to the US in 1905.

 He was badly injured in an industrial accident in 1907, losing both hands.
 He moved towards mathematics, receiving a Ph.D. in algebraic geometry from Clark University in Worcester, Massachusetts in 1911.
-He then took positions in University of Nebraska and University of Kansas, moving to Princeton University in 1924, where he was soon given a permanent position.
+He then took positions at the University of Nebraska and University of Kansas, moving to Princeton University in 1924, where he was soon given a permanent position.
 He remained there until 1953.